 To recognize and celebrate excellence across the geospatial industry, Geo Week will host an awards ceremony to honor nominated leaders and distinguished professionals for their achievements.
 In partnership with LIDAR Magazine, Lidar News, and ASPRS, the Geo Week awards will be presented at the live Geo Week Conference on Monday, February 12 from 4:30-5:30 PM in Denver, CO.
 The 2024 Geo Week Awards honor the achievements of individuals and teams working in the geospatial technology space.
 The celebration will include the Lidar Leader Awards, Younger Geospatial Professional Award, and the presentation of ASPRS Awards.

-The LIDAR Leader Awards recognize excellence in five distinct categories of achievement in geospatial lidar technology.
+The Lidar Leader Awards recognize excellence in three distinct categories of achievement in geospatial lidar technology.

 The Younger Geospatial Professional of the Year Award recognizes a geospatial professional under 35 years of age for their achievements in the 3D geospatial technology space.

 ASPRS will present its own awards at Geo Week:

 The ASPRS Lifetime Achievement Award (formerly the Honorary Lifetime Achievement Award and the Honorary Member Award) is the highest award an ASPRS member can receive, and there are only 25 living Lifetime Achievement Awardees of the Society at any given time.
 Candidates are chosen by a Nominating Committee made up of the past five recipients of the award and chaired by the most recent recipient.

 The ASPRS Fellow Award – started in 1992, the designation of Fellow is conferred on Society members who have been active for a total of at least ten years and who have performed exceptional service in advancing the science and use of the mapping sciences and related disciplines.
 It is awarded for professional excellence and for service to the Society.